ikhansergio/FPGA_UDP_Offloading_Library/library/AXISx8_RGMII_BRIDGE/README.md

 		Also, no manipulation of the MDIO registers in the PHY was required.
 		IDELAYE2 primitives were also not used.
 		Timing constraints were met.

+**RGMII_TXC_FRONT_POSITION** - Position of the clock front relative to the eye diagram This parameter is needed only for control purposes, to exclude conflicting parameters.
+The user must specify how the TXC edge should be formed in relation to the eye diagram.

+Valid values:
+*      "EDGE_ALIGNED" or "CENTER_ALIGNED"